xcontcom/billiard-fractals/docs/article.md

 ![Picture](images/0100110110010011001001101100.png)

-However, switching to horizontal–vertical visualization, we invert every even-indexed bit and plot dashed lines accordingly.
+However, switching to horizontal-vertical visualization, we invert every even-indexed bit and plot dashed lines accordingly.
 For bits with value 0, the lines are offset by one unit.

 Vertical lines: